kimushu/rubic-vscode/README.md

 ## Quick Start

+1. Open a folder to place files in VSCode
 1. Press F1 and type "Rubic"
 1. Select "Show Rubic board catalog"
 1. Select the board which you want to use